1999 Pakistani Breguet 1150 Atlantic shootdown: Lawsuit

 On 21 September 1999, Pakistan lodged a compensation claim at the International Court of Justice (ICJ) in The Hague, accusing India of shooting down a military aircraft.
 Pakistan sought about US$60 million in reparations from India and compensation for the victims' families.
 India's attorney general, Soli Sorabjee, argued that the court did not have jurisdiction, citing an exemption it filed in 1974 to exclude disputes between India and other Commonwealth States, and disputes covered by multi-lateral treaties.
-In the buildup to the case, India also contended that Pakistan had violated the 1991 bilateral agreement between Pakistan and India on air violations, which states: "Combat aircraft (including, Bombers, Reconnaissance aircraft, Jet military trainers and Armed helicopters) will not fly within 10 km of each other's airspace including air defence identification zone."
+In the buildup to the case, India also contended that Pakistan had violated the 1991 bilateral agreement between Pakistan and India on air violations, which states: "Combat aircraft (including, bombers, reconnaissance aircraft, jet military trainer and armed helicopter) will not fly within 10 km of each other's airspace including air defence identification zone."

 On 21 June 2000, the 16-judge Bench headed by Gilbert Guillaume of France ruled, with a 14–2 verdict, upholding India's submission that the court had no jurisdiction in this matter.
 Pakistan's claims were dropped, without recourse to appeal, and the outcome was seen as a decision highly favourable to India.
 The Pakistan government had spent close to 25 million Pakistani rupees (approx. $400,000) on the case.

 Aftermath

 In India, the incident made the two pilots of the MiG-21s into instant heroes.
-On 8 October 2000, the prestigious Vayusena medal was awarded to Squadron Leader P. K. Bundela.
+On 8 October 2000, the prestigious Vayu Sena Medal was awarded to Squadron Leader P. K. Bundela.
 The medal was also awarded to Wing Commander V. S. Sharma (the fighter controller who tracked the Atlantic, guided the pilot and ordered him to attack the plane) and Squadron Leader Pankaj Vishnoi, the helicopter pilot who recovered a part of the Atlantic's debris from the marshy border regions of the Rann.